 Late fees are not charged on overdue materials.
 However, materials that are one month past due will be automatically billed to patron accounts for replacement.
 Similarly, patrons may be charged for materials that are returned with damages.
 Borrowing privileges will be suspended on such delinquent accounts until materials are returned, or replacement costs are paid in full.

 Program & Study Rooms

 Library-sponsored activities and meetings will be given first priority for use of the Program Room.
-When not needed for such functions, the program room will be available for use by other community organizations, during normal business hours.
+When not needed for such functions, the Program Room will be available for use by other community organizations, during normal business hours.
 The Program Room may not be reserved for individual use.
-The room will not be available for private social functions (wedding receptions, birthday parties, etc.) or for-profit business activities.
+The room will not be available for private social functions, such as wedding receptions and birthday parties.

 Reservations for the Program Room will be made with library staff.
 Standing reservations for activities taking place on a regular basis may be made, as the library schedule allows.
 The library will reserve the right to adjust the reservation schedule as needed if demand warrants.
 Reservations will be limited to no more than 4 hours per week.